-Question: What could be the cause/reason for on/off nose bleeds from 1 nostril frequently?
+Question: What could be the cause/reason for on/off frequent nosebleeds from one nostril?

-If you are taking aspirin (even baby aspirin) or a blood thinner- then the bleeding can often become more problematic- as these medictions delay the forming of a clot- or scab-
+If you are taking aspirin (even baby aspirin) or a blood thinner- then the bleeding can often become more problematic- as these medications delay the forming of a clot- or scab.

-When the lining of the nose is more swollen (from a cold, allergies or a sinus infection- among other causes)- then there is a greater blood flow to the nasal lining and that also makes people more susceptible to nose bleeds.
+When the lining of the nose is more swollen (from a cold, allergies or a sinus infection- among other causes)- then there is greater blood flow to the nasal lining, and that also makes people more susceptible to nose bleeds.